Minutes to read: 4 minutes

 To make a difference in collection communities located in vulnerable coastal areas, and prevent the leakage of plastic waste into the ocean, you can begin by making contributions.
 With Plastic Bank’s Impact Program, you can purchase plastic collection credits to offset your plastic footprint.
 Discover how much plastic you are consuming through the Plastic Footprint Calculator.

-If you own a small business, you can sign up for the Supporter Program, where you can contribute annually or monthly to support plastic recycling and collection community members.
+If you own a small business, you can sign up for the Supporter Program, where you can contribute annually or monthly to support plastic recycling and collection community members to create social sustainability.
 The social enterprise’s Social Plastic® Program, on the other hand, allows businesses to integrate ethically processed plastic feedstock into their manufacturing supply chain.
 All partnerships help stop ocean plastic and alleviate poverty by funding ethical collection in communities across vulnerable coastal areas.

 To find out more on how you can get involved, visit plasticbank.com now!